 A) It is S = E^Gamma.
 In other words, the user has to specify the sign of the photon index Gamma.

 Q) I tested the photon index in the Observation Time Estimator (OTE) by using several values of Gamma for bandpasses of 550-700 keV and 700-1000 keV, but I did not see any change in the calculated sensitivities.
 Is the "Photon index" option working properly in OTE?

 A) A wrapper underneath the OTE GUI splits the input energy range into narrower sub-bands and, assuming a power-law spectrum (with the flux and spectral index as user inputs) and calculates the flux within each sub-band.
 However, for bandpasses narrower than E/2, where E is the central energy of the band, it does not split up the energy range and does not use the information about the power-law spectrum, but the results are valid.

 Q) My INTEGRAL proposal was rejected.
 However in your official letter no reason for the rejection of my proposal was given.
 How can I obtain some information on the reason of the rejection?

-A) In the INTEGRAL Document "Mission Overview, Policies and Procedures" (INT/SDG/06-250/Dc) it is stated that "The decisions on acceptance or rejection of a proposal are final and non-negotiable.
-Reasons for the rejection of a proposal can be provided on request to the firstname.lastname@example.org.
+A) In the INTEGRAL Document "Mission Overview, Policies and Procedures" it is stated that "The decision of accepting or rejecting a proposal is final and non-negotiable".
+Reasons for the rejection of a proposal can be provided on request to the email@example.com.